emilygfagan/portfolio/README.md

 Here, you'll find projects that reflect my hands-on experience and growth in areas such as:
 - Active Directory domain setup and user/group management
 - Windows Server administration and Group Policy configuration
-- Linux terminal operations and scripting
+- PowerShell operations and scripting
 - SQL-based database design and querying
 - Python scripting using Pandas, NumPy, GUI frameworks, and API integration
 - IT hardware configuration and troubleshooting